 Double clicking on a name, or highlighting a name and clicking "Accept" will retrieve and open the associated previous PDF report.
-Clicking the column headers, e.g. Last Name, will sort the list.
+Clicking the column headers, e.g. Last Name or Date of Test, will sort the list.
+8.2 Copy to Windows Clipboard and Paste into Excel